 When Do You Need a DAM Without SharePoint?

+The benefits of digital asset management are far more comprehensive than SharePoint alone.
 If you need more functionality like quick and easy sharing, central storage for large assets, streamlined workflows, digital rights management and fast distribution then you need a digital asset management system.
 The real question is, then, do you need SharePoint still?
 Well, if you don’t want to work within the SPS anymore and want to create a different workflow then you can use a DAM without SharePoint.
 Keep reading if you want to use SharePoint with your DAM.

 When Would You Need a SharePoint Integration With a DAM?